JoshuaWidjaja/WolfTD/My-assets/README.txt

 This pack of assets was downloaded from http://devassets.com/.
-Thank you to them for supply free assets for the community to use.
+Thank you to them for supplying free assets for the community to use.

 -- GUIDELINES --